-- When the program is started the ATM menu is displayed and the user is prompted to choose an option - The option is read and validated by the system (a valid option is an integer between 0 and 3 inclusive) - If the user chooses Option 1 the system will display the account balance The balance is stored in a variable called balance which is initialised to €0.00 at the start of every run - If the user chooses Option 2 the system will prompt the user to enter an amount to lodge.
+- When the program is started the ATM menu is displayed and the user is prompted to choose an option - Once the option is read it should be validated by the system.
+A valid option is an integer between 0 and 3 inclusive. - If the user chooses Option 1 the system will display the account balance The balance is stored in a variable called balance which is initialised to €0.00 at the start of every run - If the user chooses Option 2 the system will prompt the user to enter an amount to lodge.
 The amount entered will be added to balance whose value will be updated accordingly. - If the user chooses Option 3 the system will prompt the user to enter an amount to withdraw.
-The amount entered will be subtracted to balance whose value will be updated accordingly
+The amount entered will be subtracted from balance whose value will be updated accordingly